 Madeline Martin

-This book takes the precious first spot on our reading guide because I just finished it and it was SO GOOD.
+This book easily makes it into my top 10 favorite books of all time.
+It was SO GOOD.
 World War II came to life for me for the first time in my 38 years of life, and I was completely swept into the storyline of this book.
 A single woman, new to London, finds herself working in a bookshop as WWII begins.
 Through it, she finds a love for books, and a purpose of her own.
 If you like books about books and page-turning fiction, you will love this one!
 I cried through the end - it was a truly beautiful book!

 ONCE UPON A WARDROBE